- Education and Science»

 The Japanese wanted to make Rabaul their Headquarters in the Pacific.
-Though they had more than 120,000 Japanese soldiers stationed there, they used slave labour to cut a myriad of deep tunnels in volcanic Pumice rock.
+Though they had more than 120,000 Japanese soldiers stationed there, they used slave labour to cut a myriad of deep tunnels in the hard volcanic Pumice rock.
 The temperatures inside the tunnels would be around 45 deg C and very humid.
 They reasoned that the tropical Indians could do it, without force initially, especially if they are tricked into thinking it is part of a war effort.
-Once the terrible digging job started all such pretences stopped and the INA were treated as slave labour.
+Once the terrible digging job started all such pretences were dropped and the INA were treated as expendable slave labour.
 They knew that Rabaul would be pounded with high explosive and phosphorous bombs and they had to go deep underground.

 Having convinced Captain Mohan Singh that he could head an army of Indian POW soldiers and fight against the British, they offered him a jump from Captain Mohan to General Mohan Singh, which he took.
-From the 130,000 prisoners at Changi prison 41,000 were Indian soldiers.
-From this more than half were transformed into INA Indian soldiers’ and were tricked to ostensibly fight shoulder to shoulder against the British in other fronts but were taken by ship and secretly dumped in Rabaul.
+From the 130,000 prisoners at Changi prison, 41,000 were Indian soldiers.
+From this, more than half were transformed into INA Indian soldiers’ and were tricked to ostensibly fight shoulder to shoulder against the British in other fronts but were taken by ship and secretly dumped in Rabaul.
 Mohan Singh, although not the brightest spark, suddenly realised the Japanese treachery and on 29th Dec 1942, the Japanese promptly dropped all secrecy and put him into jail.

-Out of the 22,000 INA soldiers transported to Rabaul, every one of them died, only a small handful of deserters , escaped.
+Out of the 22,000 INA soldiers transported to Rabaul, every one of them died, only a small handful of deserters, escaped.
 The last 20/30 who survived the tunnel digging were executed and buried mass grave, just before the Japanese surrendered

 It was little wonder that 22,000 soldiers died over a period of 2½ years, which was the time taken to dig 385 miles of tunnels in hard pumice rock.
-However there is a tremendous weight of evidence that from the 22000 Indians digging the tunnels, many died of illness, beatings or were executed for not working hard enough, but also thousands were killed and eaten by the Japanese Troops and officers.
+However, there is a tremendous weight of evidence that from the 22000 Indians digging the tunnels, many died of illness, beatings or were executed for not working hard enough, but also thousands were killed and eaten by the Japanese Troops and officers.
 I won’t go into the gory details but it is available on line.

-Returning to the main body of the article, American strategy differed from the British in the Far East theatre as the Americans wanted to divert as many Japanese away from the pacific area as possible with the intention of building air bases in China.
+Returning to the main body of the article, American strategy differed from the British in the Far East theatre as the Americans wanted to divert as many Japanese away from the Pacific area as possible with the intention of building air bases in China.
 They wanted more action from the British, who, they felt were still sitting on a vast reserve of mainly Indian manpower on the sub-continent.

 In August 1943 a summit conference code named 'Quadrant' was held in Quebec to discuss future Allied military policy in the Far East.
-The British were under pressure to take more action and in consequence Churchill took Wingate with him.
+The British were under pressure to take more action and in consequence, Churchill took Wingate with him.
 After putting his novel ideas to the Allied chiefs Wingate was given the go ahead on his Long Range Penetration ideas and given command of 6 battalions.